The main difference between a blind flange and a Spectacle Blind Flange is where they are used and how isolation is achieved.

 Operation and Switching

-- Blind flange: Removal and reinstallation needed for switching.
+- Blind flange: Removal and reinstallation is required to change status.

 | Flange Type | Installation Procedures | Maintenance Requirements |